Cover design for The Gages of Hengrave

 The design features the south front of Hengrave Hall, built by Sir Thomas Kytson between 1525 and 1538, from an engraving of 1822 taken from John Gage’s History and Antiquities of Hengrave Hall, in the County of Suffolk.

-3 replies on “Cover design for The Gages of Hengrave”
+4 responses to “Cover design for The Gages of Hengrave

 Francis, I am hoping you will have pity on a poor American genealogy researcher who is trying to find information on John Gage, son of John Gage and Penelope d’ Arcy.
 It is said he married Mary Barker and their marriage settlement was made 12&13 June.
 He died without issue.
 Do you have any information on this man?
 I know he was cited several times for recusancy.
 I can’t find much else about him.
 I know that you have done an enormous amount of research on this family and am hoping you have some knowledge of him.